Scalable PAC-Bayesian Meta-Learning via the PAC-Optimal Hyper-Posterior: From Theory to Practice: Case Study: Binary Classification and Linear Regression

 \subsection{Binary classification}

-\paragraph{Model.}For the binary classification setting, we consider linear classifiers.
+\paragraph{Model.} For the binary classification setting, we consider linear classifiers.
 Hence, the output space $\calY = \{0, 1\}$ consists of the binary labels and our hypothesis space is $\calH = \{ h_{\bw}(\bx) = \mathbbm{1}(\bw^\top \bx \leq 0) ~| ~ \bw \in \R^d \}$.
 The loss we aim to bound is the misclassification error $\tilde{l}(\bw, \bx, y) = \mathbbm{1}(h_{\bw}(\bx) \neq y) \in [0, 1]$.
 As prior over weights $\bw$, we use a Gaussian $P_{\mu_P, \sigma_P^2}(\bw) = \calN(\bw | \mu_P, \sigma_P^2)$ with (meta-learnable) mean vector $\mu_P \in \R^2$ and fixed variance $\sigma_P^2$.
 As hyper-prior we use a zero-centered Gaussian, i.e., $\calP(\mu_P) = \calN(\mu_P | \mathbf{0}, \sigma_{\calP}^2)$ with variance $\sigma_{\calP}^2$.
 To construct posteriors $Q_i = Q(S_i, P)$ over the weight vectors $\mathbf{w}$, we use a logistic regression loss $l(\bw, \bx, y) = - y \log g(\bw^\top\bx) - (1-y) \log (1-g(\bw^\top\bx)) $ where $g(\bz) := 1 / (1 + \exp(-\bz))$ is the sigmoid function.
 We use the corresponding Gibbs posteriors with $\beta=\sqrt{m}$:

-Similarly, we use the PACOH in (\ref{equation:pacoh_dl_optimal_hyper_posterior}) with $\lambda = \sqrt{n}$ as hyper-posterior.
-Note that we use a different loss to construct the posteriors and hyper-posterior than the misclassification error since the use of the logistic regression loss for training is far more common in practice.
+Similarly, we use the PACOH in (\ref{equation:pacoh_dl_optimal_hyper_posterior}) with $\lambda = \sqrt{n}$ as hyper-posterior.\addedII{Note that, to reflect the standard practice in classification, we use the negative log-likelihood loss for training and the misclassification error to evaluate the bound (i.e., Theorem \ref{theorem:meta-learning-bound}).}

 \paragraph{Data-generating process.} Each task corresponds to a vector $\bw_i^* \in \R^d$with $d=2$that is sampled i.i.d.\ from the task distribution $\calT = \calN(\mu_\calT, \sigma^2_\calT \bI)$ with $\mu_\calT=10 \cdot \mathbf{1}$ and $\sigma_\calT= 3 \cdot \mathbf{1}$.
 The inputs $\bx$ are sampled i.i.d.\ from $p(\bx) = \calU([-1, 1]^d)$ and the labels are conditionally independent draws from the Bernoulli distribution $p(y=1|\bx) = g(\bw^\top\bx)$.For the evaluation of the bounds we use $m=5$ data points per task.